-- 1. To receive, consider and adopt the Audited Financial Statements (Standalone and Consolidated) for the financial year ended 31st March, 2020 and the Reports of the Board of Directors and Auditors thereon. - 2.
-To confirm the payment of Interim Dividend @25% i.e ₹ 1.25/- per Equity Share of Face Value of ₹ 5/- each, already paid during the year as the Final Dividend for the Financial Year 2019-2020. - 3.
+- 1. To receive, consider and adopt the audited financial statements (including audited consolidated financial statements) for the financial year ended 31st March, 2021 and the Reports of the Board of Directors and Auditors thereon. - 2.
+To declare Final Dividend on Equity Shares for the Financial Year ended 31st March, 2021. - 3.
 To appoint a Director in place of Mrs. Supriya P. Rane (DIN: 00152890), who retires by rotation and being eligible, offers herself for re-appointment.